samsung-cnct/kraken-lib/sphinx/index.rst

-.. k2 documentation master file, created by sphinx-quickstart on Wed Jun 14 10:39:41 2017.
+..
+Kraken documentation master file, created by sphinx-quickstart on Wed Jun 14 10:39:41 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to k2's config file  documentation!
+Welcome to Kraken's config file  documentation!
 ==============================

 .. jsonschema:: ../schemas/config/v1/apiServerConfig.json